Risk Factors

 2) Quality of products

-Although the Group manufactures a wide variety of products in accordance with globally recognized strict quality control standards, there is no assurance that all the products are free from defects or that no product recall problems will occur in the future.
-Large-scale product liability lawsuits could be extremely costly and have a significant impact on market perceptions of the Group, which, in turn, may adversely affect the operational results and financial condition of the Group.
+Although the Group manufactures a wide variety of products in accordance with globally recognized strict quality control standards, there is no assurance that the Group will be able to fully eliminate defects from all of its products or that no incidents involving products or recalls will occur in the future.
+If a particularly large-scale incident involving its products were to occur, it could be extremely costly and have a significant impact on market perceptions of the Group, which, in turn, may adversely affect the operational results and financial condition of the Group.

-Although our agricultural chemicals and pharmaceuticals that are on the market have been approved in accordance with strict quality examinations in each country, new quality problems or side effects may be identified as a result of progress in science and technology, as well as from accumulated clinical experience.
+Although our products that are on the market, such as Agrochemicals and pharmaceuticals, have been approved in accordance with strict quality examinations in each country, new quality problems or side effects may be identified as a result of progress in science and technology, as well as from accumulated clinical experience.
 If such unexpected quality problems or side effects are discovered after products have been marketed, there is a possibility that such circumstances may adversely affect the operational results and financial condition of the Group.

 3) Cybersecurity

 The company is accelerating its digital transformation, making use of IT to pursue improvements in productivity, secure competitive advantages in its businesses, and create new business models.
-At the same time, this increases the threat of the wide range of impacts that cyberattacks may have on information systems, which could adversely affect the Company’s business operations.
+At the same time, the threat of cyberattacks and other risks related to information systems are increasingly rising, which could adversely affect the Company’s business operations.

 The Group properly manages information, information systems, and information communication networks and takes measures to obviate leaks and losses and to minimize the impact of security-related incidents.
 Positioning cybersecurity as a management issue, we are taking appropriate measures to address the associated risks.

 The Group conducts its businesses in accordance with the laws and regulations of each country in which it operates.
-Changes in laws, regulations, government policies, business customs, and interpretations or other changes, as well as the resulting implications, may have adverse effects on the operational results and financial condition of the Group.
+Changes in laws, regulations, government policies, business customs, and interpretations or other changes, as well as the resulting implications, may have adverse effects on the financial condition, including the business operations and results, of the Group.
 Moreover, more legal regulations on the environment and safety for chemicals may be imposed in the future, possibly incurring additional costs for the Group.

 The Group regards respect for human rights as one of the foundations for business continuity.
 By enacting the “Sumitomo Chemical Group Basic Policy on Respect for Human Rights,” we set up the “Human Rights Promotion Committee” as a system to accelerate the process and work as one on initiatives to protect human rights, such as human rights due diligence.
 At the same time, however, even having established these policies, there is a possibility that the Group may not be able to completely eliminate risks relating to human rights, and if a human rights issue were to occur further up the Group’s value chain, that may have an adverse effect on the business activities of the Group.